 Oct.
 15 – Oct.
 30

 Take a trip to St. Bernard Parish Catholic Church for their pumpkin patch.
-Public hours are weekdays from 4 p.m. to 6 p.m. and weekends from noon to 6 p.m.
+Public hours are weekdays from 4 p.m. to 6 p.m. and Saturday and Sunday from noon to 6 p.m.
 Kids get a pie pumpkin and hayride for $6.
 Adults can join the hayride for $3.
 Larger pumpkins are also available for $12.
 Additional pie pumpkins can be purchased for $5.
-There’s ball yard where kids can play for free.
-Families are also welcomed to bring a picnic lunch.
-The site also offers field trips for day care and schools during the week, which includes watching a movie, visiting a pumpkin patch and taking a hayride.
-For more information about field trips, call John Lemonie at 504-421-5971.
+There’s also a ball yard where kids can play for free.
+Families are welcomed to bring a picnic lunch.
+The site also offers field trips on weekdays from 9:30 a.m. to 1 p.m., which includes watching a movie, visiting the pumpkin patch, a pie pumpkin and taking a hayride for $7 per child.

 Do you know about other pumpkin patches in the New Orleans are?
 Let us know about them here.